jds485/Geothermal_ESDA/README.md

 2) Sensitivity analysis of outlier algorithm for this dataset (OutAlgoSensitivity.R)

-3) Jackknife confidence intervals for semi-variograms (JackknifeConfInts.R)
+3) Jackknife confidence intervals for semi-variograms (JackknifeSemivariogramConfInts.R)

 4) Diagnostic plots to discover operators that had systematically rogue data (bias and/or variance) as a result of their data recording behavior.
 (OperatorDiagnostics.R)